Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

 A fundamental property of branching processes is the transience of non-zero states, meaning that the process will either die out or it will diverge to infinity \cite{Athreya1972}.
 For us, the former case corresponds to a cascade that terminates at a finite size, while the latter case corresponds to a cascade that reaches a macroscopic fraction of the network.
 Our plan is to compute the extinction probability of the branching process, and thus obtain $\ptrig$.

-However, there is a complication: In order to prove the transience of nonzero states for multi-type branching processes, one requires the branching process to be \textit{positive regular} and \textit{nonsingular} (see section II.6 of \cite{Harris1963} for such a proof).
+However, there is a complication: To prove the transience of nonzero states for multi-type branching processes, one requires the branching process to be \textit{positive regular} and \textit{nonsingular} (see section II.6 of \cite{Harris1963}).
 Both assumptions may be violated by our cascade process, depending on the degree distribution of the network.

 A branching process is called \textit{singular} if every particle is guaranteed to have exactly one offspring.
 In our setting, this corresponds to a degree distribution such that each node has exactly one outgoing link on a layer where all links are vulnerable.
 All other outgoing links must be on layers where no links are vulnerable.
 While it easy to construct examples of networks with such degree distributions, it seems unlikely that a realistic network arising in applications would have this property.
 From now on, we will assume our networks to be such that the resulting branching process is nonsingular.
 We do not believe this to be a serious restriction.